Headshot

 About Me

-• I am a PhD student advised by Prof. Minje Kim within the SAIGE research lab at Indiana University.
-I am also a proud alumni of the University of Illinois department of Electrical and Computer Engineering.
+• I received my PhD from Indiana University, advised by Prof. Minje Kim as a member of the SAIGE research lab.
+My dissertation tackled personalization for speech enhancement systems.
+I am also a proud alumni of the Electrical and Computer Engineering department at University of Illinois.

-• My focus is on using deep learning for speech and music processing.
-My recent papers tackle personalization for speech enhancement systems, but overall I am interested in building fair, data- and resource-efficient AI models.
+• My research focus is on using deep learning for speech and music processing.
+Overall, I am interested in building fair resource-efficient acoustic models.

 • I love teaching opportunities, and have helped facilitate courses such as Deep Learning Systems (ENGR-E 533), Machine Learning for Signal Proccessing (ENGR-E 511), and The Art of Web Programming (CS 498RK).

-• In my spare time, I enjoy DJing, watching movies, sharing music, traveling, and taking candid photographs.
-I'm a big fan of Dance Dance Revolution too!
+• In my spare time, I enjoy watching movies, sharing music, DJing, traveling, taking candid photographs, and playing video games (especially DDR or ITG).

 Education